Mikaela-G/Reddit_Toxicounter/README.md

 # Reddit_Toxicounter Progress Timeline
+### 11/6/18
+A lot of the top subreddits have primarily non-text based threads, albeit with many text comments.
+Thus, we will not remove non-text posts in our initial scrape of the data.
+Furthermore, we will be scraping the top 20 subreddits based on Recent Activity on http://redditlist.com/ as of [insert date here].

+What we did this meeting:

+What we plan to do next meeting:

 ### 10/30/18
 In the pursuit of scraping cleaner data from the get-go, we might want to leave out non-text posts.
 The following link describes how to implement this in **reddit_scrape.py**. https://www.reddit.com/r/redditdev/comments/9064t0/praw_how_can_i_return_what_type_of_post_a/